freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-24.md

 ### --feedback--

-"Practicing" usually means you're still learning, not that you're a professional.
+`Practicing` usually means you're still learning, not that you're a professional.

 ---